Responsible Gambling Guide

 If you need some help with your disruptive addiction, you can receive free help here.

 Call 1-800-661-0408 for addiction support.

 Gambling is a precarious activity that can be either fun and lucrative or threatening and destructive.
-Playing responsibly is the key to having a good time and not compromising your wellbeing.
-Setting up the rules, educating yourself, and following the general guidelines is the way to enjoying the game without risking all the things that really matter in life.
+Playing responsibly is the key to having a good time and not compromising your well-being.
+Setting up the rules, educating yourself, and following the general guidelines is the way to enjoy the game without risking all the things that really matter in life.
 The games should never interfere with your lifestyle, your relations with family and friends, your career, and your social life.
 Stay in charge, never let the game control you, and you are going to have a great time.